digfish/geotagged-media/readme.txt

 * Add an overlay icon to each photo in media library in grid mode
 * Filter on Media Library by if have metadata fields for camera or geolocation (partially done, not using camera)
-* Use [Leaflet Map Visualization Library](https://leafletjs.com/) on mobile devices instead of OpenLayers
+* Use [Leaflet Map Visualization Library](https://leafletjs.com/) on mobile devices instead of OpenLayers (using it Edit Media Details)